Partha-Sinha/100_Days_Of_ML_Code/R1-log.md

     Imported datasets for Apriori and Eclat Algorithms respectively Trained the datasets for Apriori and Eclat Algorithms respectively Visualized and fitted the results for Apriori and Eclat Algorithms respectively

+## Day 18-
+   Studied:
+    The Multi Armed Bandid Problem
+   Implemented:
+    Imported datasets for Upper Confidence Bound
+    Hard coded the UCB algorithm and implemented it Visualized the results using Histogram